benfuddled/sheetloaf/README.md

 ## Known Issues/Feature Requests

-Many of these are already implemented in dart-sass/postcss, and the plan, like most other options, is to make them work as similarly to those tools as possible.
+Many of these are already implemented in dart-sass/postcss, and the plan is to make them work as similarly to those tools as possible.

 * Currently, --source-map only allows for embedded source maps.
 A future release will allow for the choice between embedded and external source maps.

 * Allow piping content from stdin.

 * When an error occurs, emit a stylesheet describing it.

-if no -o arg is provided, this will write to stdout